The 12 Days of Getting Started in Insurance at Farm Bureau

 - Opportunity to hire a great team

-On the Tenth Day of Being a Farm Bureau Agent
+On the Tenth Day of Training to Become an Insurance Agent

 You’ll volunteer in your community and meet new prospects.
 Donating your time to community organizations is an excellent way to meet new client/members and to show them you’re passionate about your community.
 Here are some ideas for local volunteer opportunities to look for:

-On the Eleventh Day of Being an Insurance Agent
+On the Eleventh Day of Training to Become an Insurance Agent

 You will receive your first referral from doing a Farm Bureau SuperCheck.
 When client/members get a SuperCheck, they may find gaps in their coverage due to life changes or other events they may have forgotten about.
 A Farm Bureau SuperCheck is an opportunity for agents to help client/members discover discounts and to make sure their insurance coverage is tailored to fit their personal needs and goals.

-On the Twelfth Day of Being a Farm Bureau Agent
+On the Twelfth Day of Training to Become an Insurance Agent

-You feel confident about your knowledge of all of Farm Bureau’s products and services, and you’re able to provide the right solutions for client/members.
+You feel confident about your knowledge of Farm Bureau’s products and services, and you’re able to provide the right solutions for client/members.
 As a Farm Bureau agent, you are the “go-to” insurance contact for your client/members.
-You have put in the time to learn about every product so that you can help provide the best solution for each individual customer.
+You are dedicated to providing the best solution for each individual customer, and you know just who to call when you have questions.

-When you have questions about Farm Bureau products and services, you can reach out to the Farm Bureau Just in Time team.
-The Just in Time team members are available as a resource for new agents, and their expert advice is just a phone call away!
+You’re never on your own as a Farm Bureau agent.
+One of the great resources you have access to is the Farm Bureau Just in Time team.
+The Just in Time team members are prepared to answer your questions, and they are just a phone call away!
 Just in Time representatives have an average of 20 years of insurance sales experience, so their advice is invaluable.

 Beyond Becoming an Insurance Agent

 If you’d like to learn more about how to become a Farm Bureau agent, check out our Developing Agent Program today!
-And the Developing Agent Program is just the beginning of your journey.
-From day one at Farm Bureau, you’ll have a positive impact on the lives of others, and we’ll be by your side every step of the way.
+And that's just the beginning of your journey.
+From day one at Farm Bureau, you’ll have opportunities to positively impact your community and build a business that works for you.